 Bill Gates was quoted in a TED talk suggesting everyone needs a coach.
 Many, many other well-known and not so well-known leaders talk about the value received from working with a coach.
 Consider the following:

-- According to the International Coaching Federation, in consultation with PriceWaterhouseCoopers, one of the Big 4 Accounting firms, the median coaching return on investment is 700%
+- According to the International Coaching Federation, in consultation with PriceWaterhouseCoopers, one of the Big 4 Accounting firms, the median return on investment for an executive coach is 700%

 - According to Jerome Abarband, VP Executive Resources at Citibank, “Even modest improvements can justify hiring a coach.
 An investment of $30,000 or so in an executive who has responsibility for tens of millions of dollars is a rounding error.”